Become a Proofreader with No Experience (A 10-Step Guide)

 We often overlook the power of networking.
 Sometimes, being in the right place (a LinkedIn group for proofreaders and editors, perhaps) at the right time can afford you a job offer.

-LinkedIn is a perfect place to establish a profile and become a member of relevant groups so you can network with fellow proofreaders and writers who may need proofreaders.
+LinkedIn is a perfect place to establish a profile and become a member of relevant groups.
+This way, you can network with fellow proofreaders and writers who may need proofreaders.

 You can make your LinkedIn profile searchable to hiring managers and recruiters—a big plus!